Retailers aren't waiting for Black Friday to get busy.

 Black Friday has proven to be fertile ground for deals on tablets and computers in past years.
 And 2018 promises to be no different.

-Every retailer that sells computers -- from desktops to laptops, Chromebooks to gaming rigs, and from tablets to convertibles -- will look to clear out inventory before the end of the year.
+Every retailer that sells computers -- desktops and laptops, Chromebooks and gaming rigs, tablets and convertibles -- will look to clear out inventory before the end of the year.
 Expect to see lots of markdowns on older machines and configurations featuring Intel's previous seventh-gen processors.
-That's not to say that brand new systems with cutting-edge won't be on sale.
+That's not to say that brand-new systems with cutting-edge tech won't be on sale.
 They will be.

 Also: Office Depot, which posted its Black Friday flyer on Friday, appears to be undercutting many other retailers with a handful of superior deals this year.
 Members of its rewards program will get early access to some of them starting Nov.
 21. Plus, the purchase of a computer that costs $300 or more makes you eligible for freebies including Microsoft Office, a SquareTrade protection plan and other tech support services.